Roasted Radicchio Wedge Salad

 There’s something about this salad that is alluring for sure, but I think we can do better.
 Let’s make it with roasted radicchio and update the ingredients a little.

-When the radicchio wedges come out of the oven, top them with the balsamic reduction, along with some crumbled blue cheese (I had some left over from a batch of blue cheese mashed potatoes I made last week), walnuts and parsley.
+When the radicchio wedges come out of the oven, top them with the balsamic glaze, along with some crumbled blue cheese (I had some left over from a batch of blue cheese mashed potatoes I made last week), walnuts and parsley.

 Roasted Radicchio Wedge Salad